fellMorto/Pathologic-2-Incomplete-Mod-Files/howToMakeDialog.md

 For each new piece of character dialog, you need to create a **Speech**, **Entrypoint**, **Replies**, **Graphlinks**, and text.
 These are connected to a Character and a Talking graph.

+Also, order is important.
+Make sure numbers are chronological.

+And some numbers seems to be randomly broken for me...
+I'm not exactly sure what the problem was, but I just avoid using certain indexes if they don't work.

 # Speech.xml
 Block designating a dialog said by a character.